-A: Sorry delegate, laptops are not allowed to be used during any part of formal debate which includes speeches, motions, announcements, and roll calls.
+A: Sorry delegate, laptops are not allowed to be used during any part of formal debate which includes but does not limit speeches, motions, announcements, voting, and roll calls.

 Q: Since you did not mention tablets, does that mean I can use those during formal debate?